ErikOSorensen/StatsOkonomen/content/post/2021-01-17-met528-spring-2021/index.md

 # Requirements for course credits

 - Active participation in class in both parts of the course.
-- Because of the Covid circumstances, this year (like last), the term-paper will be the final exam.
-The deadline will be announced later, but I expect it to be mid-June or thereabouts.
+- Because of the Covid circumstances, this year (like last), a term-paper will be the final exam.
+Each participant submits an individual term-paper for evaluation, on a topic they choose themselves but which is approved by the lecturer by March 1st.
+Students then have 14 weeks to work on the paper.

-# The term paper

 Term-papers will be read under the presumption that the author is aware of the basic rules of academic riting (see for instance [Booth, Williams and Colomb (2003), The Craft of Research](https://www.amazon.com/Research-Chicago-Writing-Editing-Publishing/dp/0226065685)).